Perverse sheaves of categories and some applications: Introduction

 From the constructions of Section \ref{sect:psc} it follows that the category of global sections of a perverse schober admits a semiorthogonal decomposition.
-In Section \ref{sect:sod} we note that the converse often holds; dg or triangulated categories which admit semiorthogonal decompositions appear as the global sections of a perverse schober whenever this category admits a spherical functor whose cotwist is the Serre functor up to twist. \begin{theorem}[Theorem \ref{thm:recon}] Let $\mathscr{T}$ and $\mathscr{C}$ be dg enhanced triangulated categories and $F: \mathscr{T} \rightarrow \mathscr{C}$ be a spherical functor whose cotwist automorphism is equivalent to the Serre functor on $\mathscr{T}$ up to shift.
-If $\mathscr{T} = \langle \mathscr{A}_1,\dots, \mathscr{A}_k \rangle$ is a semiorthogonal decomposition of $\mathscr{T}$ and if $\alpha_j : \mathscr{A}_j \rightarrow \mathscr{C}$ is the natural embedding, then there is a perverse schober made up of the data of $\mathscr{A}_i$ and functors $F_j = F\alpha_j$ whose category of global sections is $\mathscr{T}$. \end{theorem}
+In Section \ref{sect:sod} we note that the converse often holds; dg or triangulated categories which admit semiorthogonal decompositions appear as the global sections of a perverse schober whenever this category admits a spherical functor whose cotwist is the Serre functor up to twist. \begin{theorem}[Theorem \ref{thm:recon}] Let $\mathscr{T}$ and $\mathscr{C}$ be dg enhanced triangulated categories and let $F: \mathscr{T} \rightarrow \mathscr{C}$ be a spherical functor whose cotwist automorphism is quasiequivalent to the Serre functor on $\mathscr{T}$ up to shift.
+If $\mathscr{T} = \langle \mathscr{A}_1,\dots, \mathscr{A}_k \rangle$ is a semiorthogonal decomposition of $\mathscr{T}$ and if $\alpha_j : \mathscr{A}_j \rightarrow \mathscr{C}$ are the natural embeddings, then there is a perverse schober made up of the data of $\mathscr{A}_i$ and functors $F_j = F\alpha_j$ whose category of global sections is $\mathscr{T}$. \end{theorem}

-For instance, if $X$ is a Fano variety whose bounded derived category of coherent sheaves admits a semiorthogonal decomposition and $Z$ a smooth or mildly singular anticanonical divisor, then there is a perverse schober whose generic fiber is $\DD^b(Z)$ and which encodes the semiorthogonal decomposition on $\DD^b(X)$.
-Conjecturally, the same relation holds between general Fukaya-Seidel categories and the Fukaya categories of their smooth fibers.
+For instance, if $X$ is a Fano variety whose bounded derived category of coherent sheaves admits a semiorthogonal decomposition and $Z$ a smooth anticanonical divisor, then there is a perverse schober whose generic fiber is $\DD^b(Z)$ and which encodes the semiorthogonal decomposition on $\DD^b(X)$.
+Conjecturally, the same relation should hold between the Fukaya-Seidel category of a pair $(Y,w)$ and the Fukaya category of the smooth fiber of $w$.

-In Section \ref{sect:typeII}, we show that mild degenerations of Calabi-Yau varieties, called Tyurin degenerations, or more generally simplified type II degenerations (Definition \ref{def:simptII}) can be represent as perverse sheaves of categories over $S^2$ with a number of boundary components.
-We show that Friedman's d-semistability condition is intimately related to the structure of these perverse sheaves of categories.
-Perverse sheaves of categories are used to show that type I modifications of type II degenerations of K3 surfaces leave the category of perfect complexes on the degenerate fiber invariant (Theorem \ref{thm:typeImod}).
+In Section \ref{sect:typeII}, we show that mild degenerations of Calabi--Yau varieties, called Tyurin degenerations, or more generally simplified type II degenerations (Definition \ref{def:simptII}) can be represented in terms of perverse sheaves of categories over $S^2$ with a number of boundary components.
+We show that Friedman's d-semistability condition \cite{fried} is intimately related to the structure of the monodromy of these perverse sheaves of categories.
+Perverse sheaves of categories are used to show that type I modifications of type II degenerations of K3 surfaces leave the category of perfect complexes on the degenerate fiber of a type II degeneration of K3 surfaces invariant (Theorem \ref{thm:typeImod}).